conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

 the requirements.
-Take into account that the Conan cache will store only one revision at a time, you will need to use one Artifactory server (download free [JFrog Artifactory Community Edition for C/C++](https://jfrog.com/blog/announcing-jfrog-artifactory-community-edition-c-c/)) if you want to persist them because Bintray repositories doesn't implement revisions.
-Follow this steps for the ``recipe_revision_mode``:
+Take into account that the Conan cache will store only one revision at a time, you will need to use one Artifactory server (download free [JFrog Artifactory Community Edition for C/C++](https://jfrog.com/blog/announcing-jfrog-artifactory-community-edition-c-c/)) if you want to persist them because Bintray repositories don't implement revisions.
+Follow these steps for the ``recipe_revision_mode``:

   1. Configure Conan for this example: